 The Five Fields of Relationship

 Relationships are not a monolith.
-They exist in distinct fields, each requiring different types of energy and serving different functions:
+They exist in distinct fields, each requiring different types of energy and serving different functions.
+Understanding this architecture allows precise diagnosis of where the system is breaking.

 Field 1: Strangers

 The broadest field.
-Casual encounters with people you do not know — the barista, the person at the gym, the neighbor you wave to.
+Casual encounters with unfamiliar people — the barista, the person at the gym, the neighbor receiving a wave.
 These interactions seem trivial.
 They are not.

 Purposeless social contact — brief exchanges with no agenda — functions as an energy source for the entire relational system.
 It maintains social skills, triggers low-level positive affect, and keeps the social brain active.